 Onshore wind: communities to have a greater say and increased benefits

-- Department for Communities and Local Government, Department of Energy & Climate Change, The Rt Hon Edward Davey, The Rt Hon Sir Michael Fallon MP, and The Rt Hon Sir Eric Pickles MP
+- Department for Communities and Local Government, Department of Energy & Climate Change, The Rt Hon Edward Davey, The Rt Hon Sir Michael Fallon, and The Rt Hon Sir Eric Pickles

 - Part of:

 - Planning reform, UK energy security, Rural economy and community, Energy industry and infrastructure licensing and regulation, and Low carbon technologies

 - 6 June 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Changes will give communities greater say on - and benefits from - the siting of onshore wind farms.